Two accesses for wheelchair users are located on both sides of the Semperoper.

 Due to constructions works on the bridge »Augustusbrücke«, the stop Theaterplatz cannot be served by the trams until presumably autumn 2019.
 Please use tramline 11 (direction Bühlau) from Hauptbahnhof Nord to Postplatz.

-Lift, wheelchair spaces, and disables toilets
+Lift, wheelchair spaces and handicapped accessible toilets in the Semperoper

 The lift, located beside the cloakroom on the right-hand side (towards the Elbe), will bring you to the stalls and the first three circles.